rnaudi/metrics/README.md

 ### Are we reinventing the wheel?

-The pieces already exist:
+Not really—the pieces already exist:
 - Journey-based SLIs from the SRE world
 - SPC and control charts from manufacturing and quality work
 - Metrics backends like Prometheus, Datadog, and OpenTelemetry

-What this README is trying to do is tie those ideas together into one small, practical pattern for flow SLIs you can alert on.
-The intent is to offer a proposal that teams can adapt to their own systems and tweak to fit their context.
+What we're hoping to do is share one way we've tied those ideas together.
+We'd love feedback on whether this resonates with your experience, and we expect teams will want to adapt and tweak this to fit their specific context.

 ## Refresh visualizations